 Back to Top of List

 In the winter, we are not couch potatoes in the U.P.
 We always find reasons to be together — hopefully, this winter with you as well.
 In our online events calendar, find free ways to get into the holiday spirit.
-Watch parades, visit our antique Christmas village in Escanaba or be wowed by the nightly Ore Dock Holiday Laser Light Show in Marquette from Dec.1 to 31.
-Or come from January through March for our Mackinac Bridge antique snowmobile crossing, Michigan Tech.
-University’s Winter Carnival, Marquette’s midnight dog sled run and Crystal Falls’ hilarious ice shanty parade.
+Watch parades, visit our antique Christmas village in Escanaba or be wowed by the nightly Ore Dock Holiday Laser Light Show in Marquette from Thanksgiving Day weekend to the end of December.
+Or come from January through March for our Mackinac Bridge antique snowmobile crossing, Michigan Tech University’s Winter Carnival, Marquette’s midnight dog sled run and the hilarious Trenary Outhouse Classic race.
 MORE EVENTS

 Spending some money upfront multiplies your free opportunities in the U.P.